 Subversion continues to improve and incorporate new features which have the scale and complexity of merge tracking.
-Two of these features, the next-generation working copy (WC-NG) [5] and tree conflict resolution [8, 4], are both being implemented in a modular fashion.
-This allows them to be released in a partial, but still useful state, creating smaller testing surfaces, and helping to facilitate time-based releases.
-This approach has the added benefit of creating features which are small enough to reduce the learning curve of new developers who wish to become involved.
+Two of these features, the next-generation working copy (WC-NG) [5] and tree conflict resolution [10, 4], are both being implemented in a modular fashion.
+This allows them to be released in a partial, but still useful state, creating smaller testing surfaces, and helping to better facilitate time-based releases.
+This approach also leads to features which are small enough to reduce the learning curve of new developers who wish to become involved.